qrtl/rpl-custom/stock_picking_partner_info/README.rst

 This module does the following:

-* Display address in partner field and add phone field to the transfer order form.
+* Displays the partner address and phone in the transfer form for outgoing deliveries.

 **Table of contents**